The Oasis Lodge Stated Meeting is the second Tuesday of each month at 7:30 PM. Dinner is at 6:30 PM.

 We meet every Tuesday at 6:30 PM.
 Our Stated Meeting preceded with dinner is the second Tuesday of each month.

-Our lodge is made up of working and retired men from all over the Tucson area.
-We are supportive of each other and encourage active engagement while also accommodating the ever-increasing time commitments of being a working man, husband, dad, and grandfather.
-Our schedule is filled with weekly activities ranging from practice of our Masonic ritual to off-site social events.
-We strive for community support activities such as participating at the local food bank and the Ronald McDonald House.
+Oasis Lodge 52 is made up of working and retired men from Tucson and abroad.
+We are supportive of each other and encourage active engagement while accommodating the ever-increasing time commitments of being a working man, husband, father, and grandfather.
+Our schedule consists of weekly activities ranging from practice of our Masonic ritual to off-site social events.
+We labor tirelessly to support the community by being involved with public schools, the local food bank, the Ronald McDonald House, and other Masonic organizations.

 During the year 1956, a group of active Freemasons had a vision and contemplated the necessity for another Masonic lodge in the city of Tucson, Arizona.
 22 brothers from Tucson Lodge #4, Epes Randolph Lodge #32, Adobe Lodge #41, and Aaron Lodge #49, came together and submitted a request to the Most Worshipful Grand Master for a dispensation to create a new Masonic Lodge for this growing and thriving city.
 The brothers consisted of: Walter Burrows, Alva Stultz, Frederick Mey, Robert Hoegner, Thomas Russell, Gilbert Beach, Clayton Gibbons, William Elliot, Jimmie Pulley, Arthur Myers, James Corbett Jr. (Mayor of Tucson 1967–1971), Robert Miller, Cecil Polley, Frederick Shellidy, Joseph Capriota, Berkley Beach, Ralph Meyer, Harry Hancock, William Walker, Martin Solot, Joe Wong, and Herbert Burrows.